The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-3-construtors_prototypes/unit-4-3-1.md

 arr.__proto__               // => Array.prototype, don't use this
 ```

-If we want to know if an object _instance_ is in fact descended from a constructor function's `prototype`, we can use the `instanceof` operator.
-It uses `getPrototypeOf` under the hood.
+The `instanceof` operator can tell us if an object descends from a  particular prototype.

 **Q: What do each of these expressions return?**